MazinLab/gen3-vivado-top/DESIGN.md

 ## Overlapped Polyphase Filter
 The photon_pipe.opfb hierarchy ingests the raw data stream each ADC (one I, one Q) and yields an IQ stream of Overlapped Polyphase filter channels, each with 2 MHz of bandwidth.The OPFB runs at 512~Mhz, has no control lines, and has its reset tied off.
 Within in the hierarchy data flows through the HLS [adc-to-opfb](https://github.com/MazinLab/adc-to-opfb) block (dataflow, 2 functions, all ap_ctrl_none), then into the fir hierarchy where it is sliced/broadcast into bank of 16 FIR Compiler blocks configured by a small HLS coefficient select block ([opfb-fir-cfg](https://github.com/MazinLab/opfb-fir-cfg)) that runs once when the bitstream is loaded.

-The FIR outputs are merged with an axis combiner, fed through the[opfb-fir-to-fft](https://github.com/MazinLab/opfb-fir-to-fft) HLS block for processing (pipeline ii=1, flat, ap_ctrl_none), to an axis broadcast/slice, and into a super sample rate 4096 point FFT block exported from sysgen (16x256).
+The FIR outputs are merged with an axis combiner, fed through the [opfb-fir-to-fft](https://github.com/MazinLab/opfb-fir-to-fft) HLS block for processing (pipeline ii=1, flat, ap_ctrl_none), to an axis broadcast/slice, and into a super sample rate 4096 point FFT block exported from sysgen (16x256).
 The output of the FFT is packaged back into a single AXIS stream by [pkg-fft-output](https://github.com/MazinLab/pkg-fft-output) (pipeline ii=1, flat, ap_ctrl_none, ap_vld on the inputs).
 This last block generates the TLAST signal from an internal counter.

 #### In:
 - 256b AXI4S of 8 16b signed I words @ 512MHz